peterzhukovsky/ukb_transdiagnostic/README.md

 b) and checks (in the volumetric MNI 1mm space) what percentage of voxels in each of the components fall under each of the Yeo 7 networks.
 Yeo 7 networks in volume space are available from https://surfer.nmr.mgh.harvard.edu/fswiki/CorticalParcellation_Yeo2011

+# Sample data

+We provide random data based on real data from the UKB, which can be used to try out the scripts.
+The data is included in */random_data/randomised_data.mat*.
+The randomisation script is also included as *shuffling_script.m* and *shuffle.m*.

 # Additional dependencies and small functions:

 The code relies on: